jeffreybradley1963/dbs-initiator/RREADME.md

 2.  **Create a Template Scene Collection**:
     - In OBS, go to **Scene Collection -> New**.
-    - Name this collection something like `Scripture-Templates`.
-This name must match the `TEMPLATE_SCENE_COLLECTION_NAME` variable in the script.
+    - Name this collection something like `My-Study-Template`.

 3.  **Create a Template Scene**:
-    - Within your new `Scripture-Templates` collection, create a new scene.
+    - Within your new template collection, create a new scene.
     - Name it `Scripture-Template`.
 This name must match the `TEMPLATE_SCENE_NAME` variable in the script.

 4.  **Design Your Template Scene**: